2014 Rhode Island gubernatorial election

 The 2014 Rhode Island gubernatorial election took place on November 4, 2014, to elect the governor of Rhode Island, concurrently with the election of Rhode Island's Class II U.S. Senate seat, as well as other elections to the United States Senate in other states and elections to the United States House of Representatives and various state and local elections.

 Incumbent Democratic governor Lincoln Chafee was eligible to run for re-election to a second term but decided to retire.
+He had been elected as an independent candidate and became a Democrat in 2013.
 In primary elections held on September 9, 2014, the Democrats nominated Rhode Island Treasurer Gina Raimondo and the Republicans nominated Cranston Mayor Allan Fung.
 Also on the ballot were Robert J. Healey of the Moderate Party and two Independent candidates.

-Raimondo won the election, becoming the first Democrat to be elected governor since Bruce Sundlun in 1992 (Chafee had been elected as an Independent in 2010, switching to the Democratic Party during his term).
+Raimondo won the election, becoming the first Democrat to be elected governor since Bruce Sundlun in 1992, as Chafee had been elected as an independent in 2010.
 Raimondo became the first female governor in Rhode Island history.
 Democrats won Newport County for the first time in a gubernatorial election since 1998, and Bristol and Washington counties since 1992.